 If the patient is suffering from a high fever, it is important to cool the patient down and bring down the temperature.

 Don’t step out in extreme heat.
 Avoid high-exertion activities in the afternoons as the fluid loss will be high.
 Ensure proper fluid intake and have fluids with solutes.
 Eat fruits and vegetables that have more water content.
 Maintain a proper diet and do not skip meals.
 Indulge in seasonal fruits – watermelon.
 Drink at least eight glasses of water.

-How to protect oneself from extreme heat?
+How to protect ourselves from extreme heat?

 Wear protective clothes, stay adequately covered.
 Wear cotton clothes and ditch the nylons or other synthetic materials.
-Wear colors like white, sky blue or other lighter, pastel shades.
+Wear colours like white, sky blue or other lighter, pastel shades.
 They reflect off the heat and don’t attract heat, unlike the darker shades, primarily black.

 Who is most at risk of dehydration?

 Elderly.
-This is because as the age increases, intake of fluids decreases.
+This is because as the age increases, the intake of fluids decreases.
 As we know, our body is made up of 33% water.
-But as we grow older, the water content in the body lowers and is replaced by fats in case of the elderly and diabetic patients or other chronically ill patients.
+But as we grow older, the water content in the body lowers and is replaced by fats in the case of the elderly and diabetic patients or other chronically ill patients.
 Even infants and small children are at risk.